Looking for the very best apps for freelancers? You’ve come to the right place.

 This suggestion is a bit of a curve-ball.
 I’ve already included Microsoft’s Office 365 in this freelance software roundup.
 However, I genuinely feel that Outlook (part of the suite) deserves a mention of its own.

-If you’ve worked in a corporate environment, the chances are Outlook was your platform for email, calendars and contacts.
+If you’ve worked in a corporate environment, the chances are Outlook was your platform for email, calendars, tasks, and contacts.
 Personally, I feel that anything else feels like a step back.
 It’s a refined product, and if you hook it into Microsoft Exchange (included in 365 Business Premium), it allows for thorough and dependable syncing with all of your mobile devices.

 The calendar view, which shows appointments and tasks all in one place, is also one of the most valuable organisation features you can possibly have.
 Unfortunately it’s only in the Windows version, so if you’re a Mac user, read on!